A carotid artery duplex scan is an imaging test to look at how blood flows through the carotid arteries in your neck.

 Endovascular coiling is used to block blood flow to an aneurysm.

-Endovascular neurosurgery is a subspecialty within neurosurgery.
+Endovascular neurosurgery is a subspecialty of neurosurgery.
 It uses catheters and radiology to diagnose and treat various conditions and diseases of the central nervous system.

 Evoked potentials studies measure electrical activity in the brain in response to stimulation of sight, sound, or touch.